Three fronts

 The factors that limit the psychological carrying power of much science –- not all -– include these:

-• the of science has been badly taught, often portrayed as an effortless success story, proceeding from triumph to triumph, instead of the passionate and dramatic reality.
+- the history of science has been badly taught, often portrayed as an effortless success story, proceeding from triumph to triumph, instead of the passionate and dramatic reality.

 Science at the core